 Fantastic Skin Elastic is perfect for leg massage to help reduce swelling, itchiness and restless legs.
-It also helps reduce the appearance of thread veins and protects against varicose veins.
+It's moisturising properties also help to reduce the appearance of thread veins and varicose veins.
 Using Fantastic Skin Elastic for a gentle tummy massage can also aid the mobility of your gut and help with constipation.
 It’s also ideal, and intended, for all over body use.

 Can I use Fantastic Skin Elastic for tight, itchy, dry skin in pregnancy & beyond?